intel-iot-devkit/how-to-code-samples/close-call-reporter/python/README.md

 It also keeps track of the GPS position of the Intel® Edison board, updating the position frequently to ensure accurate data.

-If a close call is detected (that is, the IR Distance sensor is tripped), the Intel® Edison board, if configured, notifies the Intel® IoT Examples Datastore or an MQTT server running in your own Microsoft\* Azure\*, IBM\* Bluemix\*, or AWS account.
+If a close call is detected (that is, the IR Distance sensor is tripped), the Intel® Edison board, if configured, notifies the Intel® IoT Examples Datastore or an MQTT server running in your own Microsoft Azure\*, IBM Bluemix\*, or AWS\* account.

 ## Hardware requirements

+This sample can be used with either the Grove\* Transportation and Safety Kit from Seeed Studio\*, or else the Starter Kit for Intel® Edison/Galileo from DFRobot\*.

-Grove* Transportation and Safety Kit, containing:
+Grove\* Transportation and Safety Kit, containing:

-1. Intel® Edison with an Arduino* breakout board
+1. Intel® Edison with an Arduino-compatible breakout board
 2. [Grove\* IR Distance Interrupter](http://iotdk.intel.com/docs/master/upm/node/classes/rfr359f.html)
 3. [Grove\* GPS](http://iotdk.intel.com/docs/master/upm/node/classes/ublox6.html)